ravynsoft/ravynos/CoreServices/WindowServer/wlroots/CONTRIBUTING.md

 ### Construction/Destruction Functions

-Functions that are responsible for constructing objects should take one of the two following forms:
+For functions that are responsible for constructing and destructing an object, they should be written as a pair of one of two forms:

-* `init`: for functions which accept a pointer to a pre-allocated object (e.g. a member of a struct) and initialize it.
+* `init`/`finish`: These initialize/deinitialize a type, but are **NOT**
-* `create`: for functions which allocate the memory for an object, initialize it, and return a pointer.
+responsible for allocating it.
+They should accept a pointer to some pre-allocated memory (e.g. a member of a struct).

-Likewise, functions that are responsible for destructing objects should take one of the two following forms:
+* `create`/`destroy`: These also initialize/deinitialize, but will return a

-* `finish`: for functions which accept a pointer to an object and deinitialize it.
-Such functions should always be able to accept an already deinitialized object.
+pointer to a `malloc`ed chunk of memory, and will `free` it in `destroy`.

-* `destroy`: for functions which accept a pointer to an object, deinitialize it, and free the memory.
-Such functions should always be able to accept a NULL pointer.
+A destruction function should always be able to accept a NULL pointer or a zeroed value and exit cleanly; this simplifies error handling a lot.

 ### Error Codes